 The traditional political and social order in Europe before the French Revolution

 a French congress established by representatives of the Third Estate in June of 1789, to enact laws and reforms in the name of the French people

 Radical republicans during the French Revolution.
 They were led by Maximilien Robespierre from 1793 to 1794.

-The French legal code fromulated by Napoleon I (r.
-1804-1814) in 1804.
-Also called the Napoleonic Code, it reaffirmed many of the social liberties that had been introduced during the Revolution (1789-99) while at the same time reestablishing a patriarchal system.
+The French legal code fromulated by Napoleon I in 1804.
+It reaffirmed many of the social liberties that had been introduced during the Revolution.
 Property rights, religious liberty, and equal treatment under the law to all classes of men were assured.
-However, it curtailed many of the rights of women, restricting them to the private sphere of the home and giving males greater authority over them.